 We define misleading content ('misinformation') as claims that have been confirmed to be false by external, subject-matter experts or include information that is shared in a deceptive or confusing manner.
 Misleading content that falls under any of the policies above may be subject to one or more of the actions below.
 This content is identified through a combination of human review and technology, and through partnerships with global third-party experts.

 We manage the risk of public harm in many ways.
 The combination of actions we take are meant to be proportionate to the level of potential harm from that situation.
-People who repeatedly violate our policies may be subject to temporary or permanent suspensions.
+People who repeatedly violate our policies may be subject to temporary suspensions.

 Depending on potential for offline harm, we limit amplification of misleading content or remove it from Twitter if offline consequences could be immediate and severe.